vnminh0204/Collecto-game/README.md

 run `java -jar CollectoServer.jar` to start the Collecto server.

-run `java -jar CollectoClient.jar'` if you want to run the CollectoClient.
+run `java -jar CollectoClient.jar` if you want to run the CollectoClient.

 ## 2. Normal installation